neondatabase/website/content/docs/cloud/roadmap.md

 Neon is in the **Limited Preview** now.
 Reach out to Neon employees or to beta@neon.tech to procure the invite.

-Neon team is working towards the **Technical Preview**.
-During the Technical Preview anyone could try Neon with its Free Tier.
+Neon team is working towards the **Technical Preview** when Neon will become available without the invites.
+During the Technical Preview anyone could try Neon's Free Tier.

-Branching
+**Public Branching Release** will follow shortly after.

-GA
+Neon team aims to announce the General Availability of the service before the end of 2022.